ejoffe/spr/readme.md

 Install Commit Hook
 -------------------

 A commit hook is used to add a commit-id tag to each commit.
-To install the commit hook, simply run the following in your root git directory.
+To install the commit hook, simply run the following in the root directory of the git repository you are working on.

 ```base
 > ln -s $(which spr_commit_hook) .git/hooks/commit-msg